tobiasrask/wmbus-client/README.md

 Wireless M-Bus meter is a device that measures for example water or gas consumption.
 After reading the value, meter sends this information in small packets called radio-telegrams.
-Radio frequency and telegram structure depends on your meter type and and so called Mode.
+Radio frequency and telegram structure depends on your meter type and so called Mode.

 To be able to collect data you need a physical wM-Bus reader.
 Reader is a device that listens radio telegrams and broadcast this data for your computer.